- 1 Why you’ve been chasing fool’s gold

 Seeking your passion can make you depressed

 Passion is like happiness.
-The more time you spend seeking it, the more depressed you’ll be when you don’t spend every minute of your day experiencing it.
+The more time you spend seeking it, the more time you will spend ruminating, and the more depressed you’ll be when you don’t spend every minute of your day experiencing it.

 …which leads us to a hugely important point: